UCBoulder/EcoGenoRisk/EnCen/EnCen GUI Package/README.md

 Introduction
 ============
-EcoGenoRisk is a risk assessment software for managing synthetic biology in the environment

 GUI_Package is the software for running analyses on your local machine.

-High level and custom analyses can be done using the full code, located in the EcoDr repository, Eco_V2 branch.
+Data heavy and custom analyses can be done using the full code (EnCen HPC).

 Instructions
 ============